wagtail/wagtail/docs/reference/hooks.rst

   :label: text displayed in the "Other Searches" option box.
   :name: an internal name used to identify the search option; defaults to the slugified form of the label.
   :url: the URL of the target search page.
-  :classnames: additional CSS classnames applied to the link, used to give it an icon.
+  :classnames: arbitrary CSS classnames applied to the link
+  :icon_name: icon to display next to the label.
   :attrs: additional HTML attributes to apply to the link.
   :order: an integer which determines the item's position in the list of options.